netsysops/netsysops.github.io/_pages/principles.md

 iterate:
   - title: "Always iterate"
     excerpt: "You are never done.
-Look for the next thing to improve."
+As you automate your day to day tasks you should focus on continual improvement.
+This could be related to speed or improved quality, but watch out for automations which end up taking more time than doing it manually."
     url: "/principles/iterate/"
     btn_label: "Read"
     btn_class: "btn--inverse"